By Liliana SAMUEL, Carlos REYES and Eitan ABRAMOVICH

 Satellite signals were also determined to be false alarms.

-The incident has recalled recent submarine disasters, perhaps most prominently that of the Kursk, a Russian nuclear sub that caught fire and exploded underwater in 2000, killing all 118 on board -- some instantly, others over several days.
+The incident has recalled recent submarine disasters, perhaps most prominently that of the Kursk, a Russian nuclear sub that caught fire and exploded underwater in 2000, killing all 118 on board -- some instantly, others over days.

 Among the ARA San Juan's crew is Argentina's first female navy submariner: Eliana Krawczyk, 35.